teamforage/forage-android-sdk/README.md

 ###### `tokenizeCard` parameters

 - `foragePanEditText` (_required_): A reference to the the `ForagePANEditText` Element that you added to your view.
 This is needed to extract the card number text.
-- `reusable`: An optional boolean value indicating whether the same card can be used to make multiple payments, set to `true` by default.
+- `reusable`: An optional boolean value indicating whether the same card can be used to create multiple payments, set to `true` by default.

 ###### Example `tokenizeCard()` request